ckunte/m-one/inc/jf.typ

 #let jf = read("/src/jf.py")
 #{linebreak();raw(jf, lang: "python")}

+#v(1em)

-This is a stop-gap assessment, of course, and by itself it is never sufficient.
+/ Important Note: This is a stop-gap assessment, of course, and by itself it is never sufficient.
 (Ideally, a full blown time-domain analysis is recommended to pre-determine the time available.)
 Aside from testing the flooding system, supplemented by control and auxiliary features, one needs to at least ensure that flood-able compartments are divided into controllable volumes to be able to limit accidental flooding exposure to have any degree of control.#footnote[This may not be practical for pile through leg jackets.]

 $ - * - $